-Families volunteer with True Friends is something special you can all do together to help teach your kids to think about the larger community and it’s members!
+Families volunteering with True Friends is something special you can all do together to help teach your kids to think about the larger community and it’s members!

 Whether there are two of you or you have a larger extended family, if you combine efforts to help others – that’s volunteering!